What Tourists should know before Visiting England

 Things to know before visiting England

 Tourists should always research the country or countries that they are visiting before they travel.
-English speaking tourists often feel that, since England’s people speak basically the same language as their own countries, they need not research England before their visit.
+English speaking tourists often feel that, since England’s people speak basically the same language as their own countries, they need not research the country before their visit.
 However, they are ill-advised to follow this course, since England is an idiosyncratic nation and those unprepared will not enjoy their visit as much as if they had researched a little before travelling.

 Whilst the United Kingdom is a member of the European Union, it does not use the Euro as its currency.
 England, Scotland, Wales and Northern Ireland the component countries of the U.K. all use the pound sterling, Eire or Southern Ireland is a separate country and does use the Euro.